spud/manifesto_docs/user_guide/development/filesystem.rst

       Contains any moudle-specific scripts run on a schedule editor_includes/
-      Scripts used for functionality in the Editorial interface includes/
+      Scripts used for functionality in the Editorial interface js/
+      Contains any moudle-specific javascripts to be attached to views includes/
    	  All related templates and random function files styles/